kukuu/games/algorithms/react-handling-form-inputs.md

-# Implementing Single onChange Handler on multiple Inputs with in React
+# REACT - Handling multiple Inputs with Single onChange Handler

 When creating a form with React components, it is common to use an onChange handler to listen for changes to input elements and record their values in state.
 Besides handling just one input, a single onChange handler can be set up to handle many different inputs in the form.